agupta330/node-express-crud-router/README.md

 As much issues we get as much we can improve this implementation.

+#### Roadmap
+Please have a look at
+https://github.com/DennisAhaus/node-express-crud-router/milestones to see the upcoming roadmap/milestones

 ## Getting started
 ### Create a crud router
 We use mongoose schema as model but you can also use another model definition as well.
 We will refer to that later on.